Ordered Yao graphs: maximum degree, edge density, and clique numbers: Introduction

 For a point set in the plane, define its \textit{Yao graphs} in the following way.
 Fix an integer $k \ge 1$, and divide the plane around each point into $k$ equal sectors such that one boundary ray is horizontal and directed to the right.
 Then draw an edge from each point to its closest neighbor in each of the $k$ sectors, see Figure~\ref{FYaok}, left.
 Let us call the resulting directed graph a \textit{$k$-sector Yao graph}.
 Observe that the outdegree of every vertex is at most $k$, and is strictly smaller if some of the corresponding sectors are empty, as in Figure~\ref{FYaok}, left.

-The notion of an \textit{ordered Yao graph} is closely related.
-In this case, the vertices appear one by one, and each new vertex has precisely one outgoing edge towards its closest predecessor, see Figure~\ref{FYaok}, right.
+The notion of a \textit{$k$-sector ordered Yao graph} is closely related.
+In this case, the vertices appear one by one, and each new vertex has precisely one outgoing edge towards its closest predecessor in each of the $k$ sectors, see Figure~\ref{FYaok}, right.
 To make this notion well-defined, we also need to specify how to break the ties when a point lies on a sector-bounding ray or if two points are at the same distance from a third one and within the same sector of it.
-One way for the former is regard each sector-bounding ray as a part of the next sector, say, in a counterclockwise direction; for the latter, it is natural to order the points with the same distance from $p$ and within the same sector of $p$ in, say, a counterclockwise order around $p$ (so the one on the sector boundary is the `closest').
 To simplify the arguments, all point sets considered are \textit{in general position}, i.e., neither of the scenarios described above occurs.
-Also, whenever defining an ordering that applies for all point sets, it is legitimate to assume that the first condition is true, otherwise we may rotate the set by a sufficiently small angle.
+However, as we briefly discuss in Section~\ref{sec:conc}, all our results hold for degenerate sets as well.

 Yao graphs were introduced by Yao~\cite{Yao82}, while their ordered variants are due to Bose, Gudmundsson, and Morin~\cite{BGM04} (defined for the slightly different variant called theta graphs).
-In modern Computational Geometry, these graphs are used to construct geometric spanners with nice additional properties, such as logarithmic maximum degree and logarithmic diameter.
-In~\cite{BMN+04}, Bose et al. showed that the \textit{stretch factor} of $k$-sector Yao graphs is at most $1/(\cos(2\pi/k)-\sin(2\pi/k))$ for $k\ge9$, which has been improved several times later, for example in \cite{BBD+15}.
+In modern Computational Geometry, these graphs are used to construct geometric spanners with desirable properties, such as logarithmic maximum degree and logarithmic diameter.
+In~\cite{BMN+04}, Bose et al. showed that the \textit{stretch factor} of $k$-sector Yao graphs is at most $1/(\cos(2\pi/k)-\sin(2\pi/k))$ for $k\ge9$, which has been improved several times, for example in \cite{BBD+15}.
 In \cite{BGM04}, the authors also study the stretch factor for the ordered variant.
 Sparse graphs with a small dilation have also been studied in~\cite{ABC+08,BGS05,BMN+04}, among others.

-Note that Yao graphs in the special case $k=1$ are well-known Nearest Neighbor Graphs with numerous applications in Computational Geometry such as computing geometric shortest paths, spanners, well-separated pairs, and approximate minimum spanning trees in, see the survey~\cite{Sm00}, books~\cite{BCK+08,PS85}, or monograph~\cite{NS07}.
+Note that Yao graphs in the special case $k=1$ are the well-known Nearest Neighbor Graphs with numerous applications in Computational Geometry such as computing geometric shortest paths, spanners, well-separated pairs, and approximate minimum spanning trees, see the survey~\cite{Sm00}, books~\cite{BCK+08,PS85}, or monograph~\cite{NS07}.
 The ordered variant of the Nearest Neighbor Graphs was introduced in~\cite{AEM92,Epp92} in the context of dynamic algorithms.